analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad7606_iio/ad7606_iio.rst.txt

-This guide gives an overview of using the IIO firmware application with Analog Devices AD7606 Evaluation boards and SDP-K1 (or other compatible) MCU controller board, leveraging Mbed-OS as a primary software platform.
+This guide gives an overview of using the IIO firmware application with Analog Devices AD7606 Evaluation boards and SDP-K1 (or other compatible) MCU controller board, leveraging STM32 as a primary software platform.
 This firmware application leverages the ADI developed IIO (Industrial Input Output) ecosystem to evaluate the AD7606 (IIO) device by providing device configuration and data capture support.